Guide To WordPress Custom Post Types

 Adding A New Post Type To Your WordPress Website

-To add a new post type, you will need to click on the option Add new in your WordPress admin dashboard.
+To add a new post type, click on the Add New option in your WordPress admin dashboard.
 Once you click this, you will have the option of selecting whether it’s a page or a post type.
 We’ll assume that it’s a post type for this tutorial.
-You can then give your new post type a name which might be helpful to describe what kind of content your post types contain.
+You can then give your new post type a name, which might be helpful in describing what kind of content your post types contain.

-When you’re ready, go ahead and select Add New and then choose the Post Type Option from the drop-down list, and that creates the “Add New” button at the top right corner of your screen.
+When you’re ready, go ahead and select Add New and then choose the Post Type Option from the drop-down list.
+This creates the “Add New” button at the top right corner of your screen.
 This button will let you name your post type.
-Once you’ve named your post type you should then give it a category which is where it will show up in the WordPress admin.
-We’ll assume for this example that the category is set to “posts”.
+Once you’ve named your post type, you should give it a category, which is where it will show up in the WordPress admin.
+We’ll assume for this example that the category is set to “posts.”

 Once you’ve created your post type and added it to the WordPress blog or website.
 If there are no posts, then there will be no way for anyone to see what content is contained within that particular post type.
 In order to allow visitors to your site to view that information, they must first subscribe to that particular post type by simply clicking the Edit link in your WordPress dashboard.